Premiership of Liz Truss: Resignations and vote on fracking

 As the day progressed, 10 Downing Street became increasingly concerned about the potential size of the rebellion among Conservative MPs and informed the climate minister, Graham Stuart, that the vote would no longer be treated as a matter of confidence.
-Although he subsequently relayed this to the House of Commons, the whips' office were not made aware of the change, resulting in confusion and disarray among Conservative MPs.
+Although he subsequently relayed this to the House of Commons, the whips' office was not made aware of the change, resulting in confusion and disarray among Conservative MPs.

-Soon after, William Wragg became the sixth MP to publicly call on the Prime Minister to go.
+Soon after, William Wragg became the sixth MP to publicly call on the prime minister to go.
 Several Conservative MPs did not vote against the fracking motion.
 Confusion followed after the Minister Graham Stuart told Parliament "obviously this is not a confidence vote".
 Amid reports of Conservative MPs physically jostling their colleagues to vote against the Labour motion, the Chief Whip Wendy Morton and deputy chief whip Craig Whittaker were both thought to have resigned.
 Later it was clarified that they had not, and remained in their posts.
 An MP described the vote as "chaos" with claims, denied by cabinet ministers, that Conservative whips had manhandled and bullied backbenchers into voting against.
 Labour MP Chris Bryant made claims on Sky News saying that he saw MPs "physically manhandled through the voting lobby" naming Deputy Prime Minister Thérèse Coffey along with Jacob Rees-Mogg as those he saw in the "group".
 Later that evening, the Speaker of the House Lindsay Hoyle announced that he had asked the Serjeant at Arms and other parliamentary officials to investigate the allegations made about the incident.
 The fracking motion was ultimately defeated by a vote of 326–230, with 324 Conservative MPs opposing it.